Yaak, Montana

+History

+Settlers wandered into the area from Canada in the 1860s, with the first homestead said to be in 1906.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Yaak has a humid continental climate, abbreviated "Dfb" on climate maps.